 3 Tips for Attention Management

-Time management is less relevant than in the past, because distractions are everywhere.
+Time management is less relevant than in the past because distractions are everywhere.
 Even if you put something on your calendar and commit your time, studies show it’s likely to take longer and be of lower quality if you don’t also devote your attention.
 There will continue to be unrelenting demands on your attention.

-Your only defense against this, so that you can stay focused on what’s important to you, is to learn to control your attention.
+Your only defence against this, so that you can stay focused on what’s important to you, is to learn to control your attention.
 These three tips will provide a great start on your road to attention management.

 If you can’t seem to make headway on a major project, you may not be giving your brain what it needs to do the job.
 It’s easy to knock out some tasks — like routine emails or paperwork — in a lively open office.
 But for projects that take serious brainpower, you need some peace and quiet.